Oxfordshire Treescape Project

 • what natural benefits (natural flood management, biodiversity, carbon storage, air pollution reduction and health and well-being) could be provided in those locations.

-The reports are about starting conversations, stimulating ideas and building confidence and resources to facilitate the development of plans for nature recovery; we support report recipients in developing their ideas through advice on working with stakeholders and potential collaborators, linking them up with expert advisors and funders, and a range of other resources such as free access to interactive mapping, our newsletter, and support in working through our 10 steps guide to creating a nature recovery plan.
+The reports were about starting conversations, stimulating ideas and building confidence and resources to facilitate the development of plans for nature recovery; report recipients were supported in developing their ideas through advice on working with stakeholders and potential collaborators, linking them up with expert advisors and funders, and a range of other resources such as free access to interactive mapping, our newsletter, and support in working through Getting Started with Parish Nature Recovery guide.

 For many parishes, this has been the first time they have considered nature recovery alongside their other neighbourhood development plans for their community; and for those further along the journey, it has helped them identify the main priority areas for nature recovery, and where they should focus their efforts.
 For farmers and landowners, it has helped them start to consider how they evolve their businesses best to engage with nature recovery and nature based-solutions, which are core elements of the new central government farming funding, Environmental Land Management Scheme.
 Farming planning and change in farming businesses takes time, and having mapped information about where on a farm natural benefits can be delivered and where nature recovery interventions might be successful feeds into land use planning.

-Oxfordshire Treescape Project is continually learning from the stakeholders that we work with and evolving our knowledge and experience in how to most effectively support land managers and communities in nature recovery efforts.
+Oxfordshire Treescape Project worked as a small, agile team, continually learning from the stakeholders we worked with and evolving knowledge and experience in how to most effectively support land managers and communities in nature recovery efforts.

 Project outputs